-2.1 Course Description:

-The purpose of this course is to provide an introduction to human resources management (HRM) processes in organizations.
+2.1 Course Description: The purpose of this course is to provide an introduction to human resources management (HRM) processes in organizations.
 Topics include: history of HRM, role of HRM departments in organizations, basics in job design, staffing analysis, recruitment and selection.

+$3\ lecture\ hours,\ 0.5\ course;\ \textbf{Antirequisite(s):}\ MOS\ 4485F/G,\ the\ former\ MOS\ 382E;$

-Antirequisite(s): MOS 4485F/G, the former MOS 382E.
-Prerequisite(s): Enrollment in 3rd or 4th year of BMOS.
+Prerequisite(s): Enrollment in 3rd or 4th year of BMOS

-2.2 Senate Regulations

-Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+2.2 Senate Regulations: Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."

-3. Textbook/Couse Package/Power Point Slides
+This regulation is in regards to the COURSES required.
+Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.

+3. Course Materials

-Text: Stewart, Belcourt, Fitzgerald, Bohlander & Snell.
+- 3.1.
+Textbook: Stewart, Belcourt, Fitzgerald, Bohlander & Snell.
 Essentials of Managing Human Resources, Sixth Canadian Edition.
-It is strongly recommended that you purchase the textbook.

-Course Package: The course package, "MOS: 3385B: Essentials of Human Resources for non HR Students," can be purchased at the Western Book Store.
-It is strongly recommended that you purchase the course pack, as critical class exercises and the materials for the end of term paper assignment are included in the course pack.
+It is strongly recommended that you purchase the textbook. - 3.2.
+Course Package (CP): The course package, "MOS: 3385B: Essentials of Human Resources for Non HR Students (2018)," can be purchased at the Western Book Store.
+It is strongly recommended that you purchase the course pack as critical class exercises and the materials for the end of term paper assignment are included in the course pack. - 3.3.
+Additional readings may be handed out in class or can be accessed through the Western University Library Website. - 3.4.
 Class Power Point Slides: Copies of class slides will be posted on the course website by 5:30 p.m. on the day before each class.
 Class attendance is highly recommended because not all material covered in class lecture will be covered in the readings.
 At the same time, not all material covered in the readings will be discussed in lecture.